 A flamegraph is a visualization of stack traces of profiled software that makes the hot paths of code stand out distinctly so they can be easily identified.

-Let's work through a simple example.
+Let's go through a simple example.
 Imagine we profile a program that has a

 function foo